Why your Custom HREFLang Implementation Does not Work

 2019 Global Enterprise HREFLang Implementation Report Results

-HREFLang Builder conducted an extensive review of the level of hreflang adoption by the most localized brand sites.
-Despite hreflang being a critical element of global SEO we found nearly 40% (39.4%) of these companies were not using this critical markup for their sites.
+HREFLang Builder conducted an extensive review of the level of hreflang adoption by 165 of the most localized brand sites.
+Despite hreflang being a critical element of global SEO, we found that nearly 40% (39.4%) of these companies were not using this crucial markup in their sites.

-Google deployed support for multi-lingual content using HREFLang tags, and later XML site maps, nearly 8 years ago.
+Google deployed support for multilingual content using HREFLang tags and later XML site maps nearly eight years ago.
 HREFLang elements let site owners designate what dialect or region their content is targeting.
-This is helpful when you have different sites for same language markets like English, Spanish and Arabic but don’t use country-specific domains or host in the market.
+This is helpful when you have different sites for the same language markets, like English, Spanish, and Arabic, but don’t use country-specific domains or host in the market.

 For example, If you have a site for the UK and another for Australia and host both on a single dot-com domain with folders designating the country but because both are similar in English the search engine may not know which is which and show a product in British Pounds in Australia.
 Using hreflang elements you can tell the search engine which version is for each country.